 Chairman of the Board and CEO

 Charles G. Koch is chairman of the board and CEO of Koch Industries, Inc., a position he has held since 1967.
-Since then, the company has been transformed into a dynamic and diverse group of companies employing more than 120,000 people worldwide, with about 70,000 of those in the United States, and a presence in about 60 countries.
-Since 2003, Koch companies have invested more than $80 billion in acquisitions and other capital expenditures.
-Based in Wichita, Kansas, Koch Industries is involved in refining, chemicals, and biofuels; forest and consumer products; fertilizers; polymers and fibers; process and pollution control equipment and technologies; electronics; information systems; commodity trading; minerals; energy; glass; ranching; and investments.
-From January 2009 to present, Koch companies have earned more than 1,200 awards for safety, environmental excellence, community stewardship, innovation, and customer service.
-Familiar Koch companies’ brands include STAINMASTER® carpet, LYCRA® fiber, Quilted Northern® tissue and the Dixie® brand of cups, plates and cutlery.
+Since then, the company has been transformed into a dynamic and diverse group of companies employing nearly 120,000 people worldwide, with about 65,000 of those in the United States, and a presence in 50 countries.
+Since 2003, Koch companies have invested nearly $100 billion in acquisitions and other capital expenditures.
+Based in Wichita, Kansas, Koch Industries is involved in refining, chemicals, and biofuels; forest and consumer products; fertilizers; polymers and fibers; process and pollution control systems; electronics, software and data analytics; minerals; glass; automotive components; ranching; commodity trading; and investments.
+From January 2009 to present, Koch companies have earned more than 1,300 awards for safety, environmental excellence, community stewardship, innovation, and customer service.
+Familiar Koch companies’ brands include STAINMASTER® carpet, Quilted Northern® tissue and the Dixie® brand of cups, plates and cutlery.

 Much of Koch Industries’ success can be traced to Mr. Koch’s interest in and commitment to scientific and social progress, which led to the development and implementation of the Market-Based Management® business philosophy.
 Mr. Koch has written two books about MBM®: “The Science of Success,” published in 2007 by John Wiley & Sons, Inc., and “Good Profit,” published in 2015 by Crown Business.
 “Good Profit” explains how any organization – including non-profits – can apply the principles of MBM in a way that enables it to succeed by benefiting society as a whole.
 Mr. Koch is further developing the theories and expanding the practice of MBM, as well as other applications of the science of human action, not only throughout Koch companies; but also with scholars, nonprofit leaders, government officials and other business leaders.